 - Protein Function Discovery

 - Reproductive and Developmental Origins of Health, Disability and Disease

 The overall mandate of the Clinician Investigator Program at Queen’s University is to increase Clinician Scientist research capacity in Canada.
 We will achieve this by developing the next generation of Clinician Scientist research leaders who will have developed the skill sets to achieve broad-based excellence not only in research but also as clinicians, supervisors/mentors, teachers and academics in general.

-If you are interested in applying to the Clinician Investigator Program or would like to obtain more information, please contact me by email (firstname.lastname@example.org) or through the office of Postgraduate Medical Education at 70 Barrie Street Kingston, ON K7L 3N6 Telephone: (613) 533-2543 Fax: (613) 533-2132.
+If you are interested in applying to the Clinician Investigator Program or would like to obtain more information, please contact the Program Administrator at firstname.lastname@example.org.